 Go on Grand Turk Excursions

-Gets an aerial view of the island by going on a zip lining adventure?
-This takes place right next to the lighthouse, so when you take the island excursion and arrive at the lighthouse which is on the other end of the island opposite the cruise center, you will see the zip line course.
+Get an aerial view of the island by going on a zip lining adventure.
+This takes place right next to the lighthouse.
+When you take the island excursion and arrive at the lighthouse which is on the other end of the island opposite the cruise center, you will see the zip line course.
 If you are brave enough you can even zip line above the water on the last part of the course.
 The guides are professional and very helpful.

 13. Catamaran Boat Rides